maniacalwhistle/diaspora-data/Slavery Era Insurance Registry/overview.md

 ## Context:
 [_insert background for dataset -- What is this data?
 Where'd it come from? how was it used?
 Why is it important?_]

+Hey @letishasmith

-[_@letishasmith The context below was taken directly from the cite, even if it is not blockquote.
+[_The context below was taken directly from the cite, even if it is not blockquote.
 We may either paraphrase or decide to quote directly.
 Put this here just a placeholder._]

 In August 2000 the California legislature found that: